clackups/chahor_rotary_keyboard/README.md

 Switching between languages
 ---------------------------

-The firmware is preprogrammed with the following combinations for language switching:
+The firmware is preprogrammed to send the following combinations to the host for language switching:

 * US English: `Ctrl+Shift+1`
 * Ukrainian:  `Ctrl+Shift+4`